Hangleton: Hangleton downland

-To the north of the A27 is the Old Dyke Railway Trail which follows part of the route taken by the old Dyke Railway Branch Line and takes walkers and cyclists up to Devil's Dyke beauty spot.
+To the north of the A27 is the Old Dyke Railway Trail, which follows part of the route taken by the old Dyke Railway Branch Line and takes walkers and cyclists up to Devil's Dyke beauty spot.
 It runs between two golf courses, the West Hove and Brighton and Hove Golf courses.
 Much of the trail across the Downs is on a hard surface.

 There are many archaic Down pastures in the area.
 To the west is Benfield Hill, a Local Nature Reserve which is famous for its glowworm displays on midsummer evenings.
 On the steep east side of the hill there is large thyme, autumn gentian and many butterflies.
 Bee orchids can be also found in some years.
 On the western side of the Hill the gentle slope has longstanding populations of small blue and brown argus butterflies.
 The tall grass encourages magnificent displays of burnet moths.

 To the north of the City boundary this secondary chalk grassland continues on Devil’s Dyke Farm land.
 A prehistoric barrow marked that boundary, but is now only detectable by a slight rise in the fence line as it crosses the ploughed-out mound.
 In a good evening light you can see the lynchet lines of an Iron Age field system in Adder Bottom just west of the Devil’s Dyke Farm.

 Round Hill. to the north east, is a special place too.
 There are signs from a number of periods of human history.
 There are many old barrows in the area and even the name Skeleton Hovel for the old flint barn is thought to commemorate a prehistoric burial site unwittingly discovered during farming work.
 Round Hill's eastern slope is the richest chalk grassland site in Hangleton, although it desperately needs grazing management for its many downland flowers such as field fleawort, chalk milkwort, orchids, cowslips, hairy violet, rockrose, crested hair-grass and devil’s bit scabious.
 There are two rare Forester moth species, fox moth and heath moth, purse-web spider, moss and pygmy snails.
 To the north of Round Hill is the Newtimber parish.

-To the north of this part of Brighton and Hove downland area are the Poynings and Newtimber parishes and the impressive geography of Devil's Dyke.
+To the north of this part of Brighton and Hove downland area are the Poynings and Newtimber parishes and the notable geography of Devil's Dyke.